HomePurpl LifePIP & Benefit GuidesPIP Increases & Rates 2026: April Payment Changes Explained

 • Mobility

 Each component has a standard and enhanced rate.
-Your PIP increases 2026 amount depends on which components you currently receive.
-PIP is paid every four weeks and is tax free.
+The PIP increases 2026 amount depends on which components and rates apply to an existing award.
+PIP is usually paid every four weeks and is tax free.

 Weekly PIP Rates From April 2026